projectriff-archive/cnab-riff/README.md

 ```

 ## Developing
 Modify the `kab-manifest.yaml` file to update riff components.
-Then run `make bundle` to generate the `duffle.json` and `cnab/app/kab/manifest.yaml` file.
+Then run `make bundle` which will:
+- generate `duffle.json`
+- generate `cnab/app/kab/manifest.yaml`
+- build the cnab bundle using `duffle`